reaktoro/reaktoro/docs/sphinx/tutorial.rst

     :start-at: Step 6
     :end-before: Step 7

-This is the step in which Reaktoro will calculate the chemical equilibrium state of the system.
-In this particular case, this means calculating the amounts of species in the aqueous phase with the given equilibrium conditions explained above.
-For this calculation, Reaktoro will use an efficient **Gibbs energy minimization** computation to determine the species amounts that correspond to a state of minimum Gibbs energy, while satisfying the given amount conditions for the chemical elements (i.e., the mass balance or mass conservation conditions).
+In this step we use the ``equilibrate`` function to calculate the chemical equilibrium state of the system with the given equilibrium conditions stored in the object ``problem``.
+For this calculation, Reaktoro uses an efficient **Gibbs energy minimization** computation to determine the species amounts that correspond to a state of minimum Gibbs energy in the system, while satisfying the prescribed amount conditions for temperature, pressure, and element amounts.
+The result is stored in the object ``state``, of class ``ChemicalState``.

 .. note::

-    The method ``equilibrate`` is a convenient function.
+    The method ``equilibrate`` is a convenient function in Reaktoro.
 Consider using the class ``EquilibriumSolver`` for more advanced requirements.
+For example, if you have to perform many equilibrium calculations in sequence.
+    The ``equilibrate`` method has a computational overhead because every call creates a new instance of class ``EquilibriumSolver``.
+Preferrably, this instance should be created only once, and then used subsequently for all other equilibrium calculations.

 Step 7
 ^^^^^^